connexcs/docs/docs/customer/stats.md

 Use **Stats** to view graphs related to calling and call quality statistics and reports.
 Use the selectors at the top to define the time and date range for the graphs.

 ## Main
-Data realted to SIP signalling and call completion.
+Data related to SIP signalling and call completion.

 |Graph|Description |
 |:------------|:-------------------------------------------------|